sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 In order to provide end-to-end security and privacy, identifiers and attributes SHOULD be encrypted from the providing source to the ultimate intended recipient.
-This can be accomplished by either encrypting entire response and tokens or by utilizing aggregated or distributed claims. applying end-to-end encryption is strongly RECOMMENDED for both the BSN (_Burger Service Number_, the Dutch citizen ID) and sensative attributes.
+This can be accomplished by either encrypting entire response messages and tokens or by utilizing aggregated or distributed claims.
+Applying end-to-end encryption is strongly RECOMMENDED for both the BSN (_Burger Service Number_, the Dutch citizen ID) and sensitive attributes.

 ** TODO: check consistency wrt aggregated/distributed claims